EvanDBush/la_liga_project/README.md

     ```$ python spain_clean.py data/spain.csv results/spain_clean.csv```

-    From this point on, I use spain_clean.csv as the spain_df in the following notebooks.
+    From this point on, I use spain_clean.csv as the spain_df in the following notebooks and scripts.

 Goals: